 The History Workshop provides new students with the foundational skills and tools necessary to succeed in the major; it therefore should be taken as soon as a student has declared the major (and must be taken before the senior year).

 To gain breadth of historical knowledge, the history major will also take a variety of courses emphasizing different geographical areas, chronological periods, and thematic approaches to studying the past.
-Note that students must take one regular history course from four of the following six areas (with one having substantial pre-modern material, defined as pre-1500 on the timeline):
+Note that students must take one course classified as Global History, and three courses from these five regional categories.

 - Latin America